An Initiative of the Nancy Neffson & Wetmore Family Foundation

 President & Board Chair

-As president of the Kinship Fund, Kim’s passion is to practice bold, community-driven, trust-based philanthropy that fosters meaningful, long-term partnerships so everyone in our community can thrive.
-What sets her apart is how she leads system transformation by disrupting the power dynamic and building bridges between funders and nonprofits.
-Kim brings a rich background spanning C-Suite experience in healthcare, marketing, higher education, and nonprofit leadership to be a catalyst for change in philanthropy.
+As president of the Kinship Fund, Kim is committed to practicing bold, community-driven, trust-based philanthropy that fosters meaningful, long-term partnerships so everyone in our community can thrive.
+What sets her apart is her ability to lead system transformation by disrupting power dynamics and building bridges between funders and nonprofits.
+Kim brings a rich background spanning C-Suite experience in healthcare, marketing, higher education, and nonprofit leadership, serving as a catalyst for change in philanthropy.

 Kathryn Clauzel